 1. Fill out a Toys for Tots application.
-Toys for Tots is an organization coordinated by the Marine Corps with individual locations throughout the nation.
-The organization secures and sorts toys donated by the community.
-After filling out the application, a coordinator contacts the applicant.
-Toys for Tots aims to provide each child ages newborn to 14 with 1 new large toy and 1 new small toy for Christmas.
+Toys for Tots is an organization coordinated by the Marine Corps, with individual locations throughout the nation.
+The organization secures and sorts toys donated by members of the community.
+After filling out the application, a coordinator will contact the applicant.
+Toys for Tots aims to provide each child, ages newborn to 14, with 1 new large toy and 1 new small toy for Christmas.
 Items provided are limited to toys available at the time of the request.

 2. Contact local churches.
-Local churches often coordinate toy drives in the weeks before the holiday.
-Even if they aren to able to donate a toy, they often also collect gift cards and food donations that are given to families in need, too.
+Community churches often coordinate toy drives in the weeks before the holiday.
+Even if they are not able to donate a toy, many also collect gift cards and food donations that are given to families in need, too.

-3. If a child participates in services through Early Intervention, Headstart, or with other agencies in the community where they are often provided with free services due to their income, these organizations may also coordinate toy donations during the holidays, too.
+3. If a child participates in services through agencies like Early Intervention, Headstart, Child Welfare programs where they are provided with free services due to their income, developmental delay or because of a traumatic event, many of these organizations coordinate toy donations for the children in their programs during the holidays, too.

-These online yard sale groups are full of people who have recently decluttered their play room and want to sell or donate, new or gently used toys, often for a fraction of the original price.
+5. Many neighborhood groups use Facebook to communicate.
+A popular way to sell and find used toys is through an Online Yard Sale Group on Facebook.
+These groups are listed by specific town and city locations.
+Search within the group for new or gently used toys.
+Place a post in the group if you are looking for a specific toy.
+Families are frequently decluttering their play room and want to sell or donate, new or gently used toys, often for a fraction of the original price in the months prior to the holidays.
 Many children do not notice if a toy has been gently used, they believe in the magic of the holidays will be excited to see something new and different.

 5. Coordinate a toy swap with friends.
 Set a date and time for friends to get together and bring toys in good condition.
 Draw numbers, then pick an item from the pile that your children might be interested in.

-Find out about giveaways and contests with toy companies directly.
-Search for the toys you think your child would like, then like and follow those companies on social media on Facebook, Twitter and Instagram.
-Create special lists of these companies and check back frequently to see if they are offering their readers and fans a chance to win something new.
+7. Find out about giveaways and contests with toy companies and bloggers on social media channels.
+Search for the toys you think your child would like, then like and follow companies on social media on Facebook, Twitter and Instagram.
+Create special lists of these companies and check their social media pages often to see if they are offering readers and fans a chance to win something new.